 About

 Laguna Canyon Foundation Education Program includes tidepooling days at Crystal Cove State Park, exploring caves at Willow in Laguna Coast Wilderness, and field journaling at Dilley in Laguna Coast.
-The program also offers butterfly garden walks at Aliso and Wood Canyon, bird watching at Barbara’s Lake, guided rides, guided hikes, and recreational activities from hiking and birding to mountain biking.
-Participants can also take part in volunteer trail work days and other volunteer opportunities.
+The program also offers butterfly garden walks at Aliso and Wood Canyon, bird watching at Barbara’s Lake, guided rides, guided hikes, volunteer trail work days, and picking up trash on the trails.

 • Ages: 7–11 years old